Why Do Dogs Pant in the Car - CityDogsLife Skip to content

 Pain or Discomfort

 • Poisoning.
-Abnormal panting can be a sign of poisoning.
+Sudden, abnormal panting can be a warning sign that a dog has swallowed something toxic.

 Dog panting in car